 for vyana vayu: warrior 2 (a lateral pose) to extended mountain to chair;

-for udana vayu: back to mountain pose to squat to dynamic bridge (my inversion) to bring prana to the upper body;
+for udana vayu: back to mountain pose to squat to dynamic bridge (my inversion);

 for samana vayu: laying on your back extend legs up and lower them almost to the floor several times (either separately or together); then add side twists;

-for apana vayu: butterfly, slowly bringing knees together while engaging root lock (mula bandha); repeated several times.
+for apana vayu: bring knees to the floor in butterfly; very slowly bring knees together (inner thighs may quiver) while engaging root lock (mula bandha); repeat several times.

-Final relaxation (savasana) enables the body can absorb what it has done.
+Final relaxation (savasana) enables the body to absorb what it has done.

 We had also engaged in meditations on the five vayus in Nick’s series, which I adapted as follows:

 Pranvayu – invoke a sense that prana is all around.
 With arms outstretched draw prana into the heart center, bringing the hands to prayer position over the heart.
 Do this several times inhaling deeply as your arms are extended and exhaling as you bring your hands to heart center and lower your chin to your chest to lock in the air.